 So how can we avoid financial dishonesty in the first place?
 How can we learn to work with a spouse who lies about money?
 How can two partners work together to create a unified financial front that doesn’t lead to lying or hiding?

-Discuss Your Finances in Detail
+1. Discuss Your Personal Finances in Detail

-Financial dishonesty is more likely to occur between couples who don’t talk about money.
+Financial dishonesty is more likely to occur between married couples who don’t talk about money.
 If you fail to discuss your spending and saving patterns, you leave plenty of room for falsifying numbers, hiding credit card statements, and concealing purchases.

 Is your wife lying about money?
 It’s hard to know if you don’t sit down face to face to discuss financial details.
 Omitting facts is easy when you don’t need to look your partner in the eye.